openeuropa/bootstrap-component-library/docs/developing.md

 #### Themes

-The main goal of this library is to release `npm packages` to be used in a drupal theme to achieve a certain look and feel for a website or web application.
+The main goal of this library is to release `npm packages` to be used in a drupal theme to achieve a certain UI for a website or web application.
 The way the library provides all the needed resources is through the theme packages, these are basically containers for the source files (twig, sass, js) specifically defined by the theme and the storybook instance used to demo the